rwebster85/algoteach.com/tools/RichPHPTests/README.md

 Inside the `path\to\tests` folder is where you place your required tests `config.json` file.

-Namespacing unit tests is support.
+Namespacing unit tests is supported.
 Ensure the namespace of your test files matches that specified in the `config.json` folder.

 This accepts the name for the test suite as well as any excluded test classes or methods (comma separated arrays), like so: